kaspermunch/kaspermunch.github.io/joinus.md

 ## Open positions

-We are looking for a new Ph.D. student.
+We are looking for a new Ph.D. student to work on the population genetics of meiotic drive and hybrid incompatibility in humans and other primates.
 [Send me an email](mailto:kaspermunch@birc.au.dk) if you are interested.